Making Connections and Rewarding Success

 First Year Active Members Eligible

-Making Connections, Rewarding Success builds on the project formerly known as CARES Store.
-This project provides recognition and rewards for students between the ages of 6 to 18 years old who are working to achieve individual behavior and therapy goals while attending the CARES School.
+Making Connections, Rewarding Success provides recognition and rewards for students between the ages of 6 to 18 years old who are working to achieve individual behavior and therapy goals while attending the Canopy Children’s Solutions CARES School.
 Students attend the CARES School due to behavioral or emotional challenges that prevent them from attending a public or private school in their home communities.
 During the year, students earn “merits” by displaying targeted positive behaviors.
 Each week the students are allowed to use the merits to purchase allowable items of their choice at the CARES AIM Store.
 Upon completion of the CARES program, most students transition to a less restrictive environment where they fully participate in the general education curriculum.
 Members will also help reinforce positive behavior by arranging for special guest speakers to help the youth develop critical life skills to be used upon leaving Canopy.
-Volunteers will also set up and host monthly birthday celebrations for the children whose birthday falls with the respective month, and volunteers will attend off-campus field trips every 9 weeks with the children.
+Volunteers will also set up and host monthly birthday celebrations for the children whose birthday falls with the respective month, volunteers will attend off-campus field trips with the children as arranged by Canopy Staff.

 Hours: